golangci-lint

 False Positives

 False positives are inevitable, but we did our best to reduce their count.
-For example, we have a default enabled set of exclude patterns.

 If a false positive occurred, you have the several choices.